-1. UBACstac is well-structured and highly portable code.
+2. uBACstac is well-structured and highly portable code designed for small platforms.

 There is a well-defined and documented interface for communication with underlying hardware or operating system facilities.

 Porting to a new hardware platform is as simple as it can be.
-For example, to implement MS/TP only timer ISR and UART routines for initialization and sending/receiving a byte are required.
+For example, to implement MS/TP, only platform-specific timer ISR and UART routines for initialization and sending/receiving a byte are required.
 A typical implementation is under 5KB of liberally commented source code.

-2. The uBACstac design is very flexible.
+3. The uBACstac design is very flexible.
 Being just a couple of libraries, it can be easily adapted to an existing framework or integrated with an existing application.
-The uBACstac can be run on wide range of architectures, ranging from bare-metal micro-controllers, to real-time OS, to general purpose OS.
-It does not impose any restrictions on the platform: no threads are required, no synchronization primitives (mutexes, semaphores, etc), no memory allocation (malloc/new).
+The uBACstac can be run on a wide range of architectures, ranging from bare-metal micro-controllers to real-time OSs to general purpose OSs.
+It does not impose any restrictions on the platform: no threads are required, no synchronization primitives (mutexes, semaphores, etc.), no memory allocation (malloc/new).
 These facilities can be used with uBACstac, but the portable uBACstac code does not use these.

-4. uBACstac features predictable latency, and is compatible with hard real time devices.
+5. uBACstac features predictable latency and is compatible with hard real time devices.
 The libraries do not 'sleep' or run a 'busy loop' or 'polling loop' internally.

 The application code is fully decoupled from the BACnet protocol transaction state machines, so application code is not blocked when the protocol state machine is "waiting" for a message or "sending" a message to the network.

-5. uBACstac supports segmentation.
+6. uBACstac supports application-layer message segmentation.
 This is a non-trivial task, and if the framework is not engineered for segmentation in the first place, then it is very hard to add segmentation support at a later stage.

-6. UBACstac is configurable at compilation time, allowing an application developer to disable certain features, like segmentation or DCC service support, minimizing memory footprint and processing burden.
+7. uBACstac is configurable at compilation time, allowing an application developer to disable certain features, like segmentation or DCC service support, minimizing the memory footprint and processing burden.

-7. The software is well structured and interfaces are documented.
-The provided portable example is truly portable: it is compiled from the same source on all supported platforms.
+8. The software is well structured, and interfaces are documented.
+The provided portable example is truly portable: it is compiled from the same source code on all supported platforms.

-8. The software is designed and implemented to be robust in a real world environment.
+9. The software is designed and implemented to be robust in a real-world environment.
 The corner cases and possible protocol errors are treated thoroughly.
 For example, ASN.1 encoders check for buffer overflows and prevent memory corruption, if the encoded value does not fit in the allocated buffer.
 In addition, the uBACstac software transparently allocates buffers for segmented responses as needed; the application developer does not need to be concerned with this.